AditAg/InterpretabilityExperiments/README.txt

 2. Set no_samples_all as the list of no. of samples used for training of both models A and B. Based on the dataset, calculate the number of samples corresponding to 10-100% of the dataset and put the list of samples here.

 2. Run python finalWithLogEntropy.py.

+Plotting code will be added in future commit.